ohsu-cedar-comp-hub/SlurmStats/README.md

 There are two tools that can be used separately or together to learn about the performance of specific Slurm jobs and help optimization by improving CPU, GPU, Memory and Time efficiencies.

 ** UPDATE : Exacloud has been discontinued.
 These tools can only be used to extract information about jobs ran on ARC.
-If you have any questions about past Exacloud jobs/usage data, please contact chaoe@ohsu.edu **
+If you have any questions about past Exacloud jobs/usage data, refer to Contact section. **

 **Tool 1- Slurm Job Assessment:**

 This tool generates an HTML report based on Slurm accounting information, helping users understand the resource consumption of their jobs.
-It includes information grouped by state and user and also allows users to download their resulting data and visualizations are provided to understand which specific jobs can be improved.
+It includes full Slurm job information as well as the information grouped by state and user and grouped by job.
+Users can filter on information and download their data if desired.
+Visualizations are provided to understand which specific jobs can be improved.

+For any questions on how to navigate this tool and use it to understand how and which jobs need improvement, please refer to Contact section.

 **Tool 2- Slurm Track Usage:**